polbeni/PyMCSP/README.md

 A Python and [M3GNet](https://github.com/materialsvirtuallab/m3gnet) [[1]](#1) implementation for Crystal Structure Prediction.

-The code is still in development, however its functional and you can try it.
+The code is still in development, however it is functional and you can try it.

 ## Installation